'We're triaging': Cops combat violent crime as ranks dwindle - KESQ

 Experts say widely cited theories that violent crime is worse in places that changed policing tactics in the wake of protests over Floyd’s murder don’t bear out.
 Violent crime has increased in red and blue communities alike, regardless of their approach.

+In Portland, gun violence once largely limited to historically marginalized neighborhoods has spread to the downtown core and more affluent areas.
+Last month, an Uber driver was seriously wounded and his passenger killed in an unsolved shooting.

-Jeremiah King, who is transitioning out of homelessness, was shot while trying to protect a friend in Portland who was being attacked just a short walk from the city’s business district.
+Jeremiah King, who is transitioning out of homelessness, was shot while trying to protect a friend who was being attacked just a short walk from the city’s business district.

+After King’s shooting, three more people were injured and two killed by gunfire in the same area over a four-day span.

-To address the violence, Portland’s police chief broke up specialized units to bolster patrol numbers and moved detectives from assault, cold case and gun violence units to his homicide squad.
-That effectively stopped investigations into about 300 unsolved slayings.
+To address the violence, Portland’s police chief broke up specialized units to bolster patrol numbers and moved detectives from assault, cold case and gun violence units to create a third eight-person homicide squad.
+That effectively stopped investigations into about 300 unsolved slayings going back decades, although Lovell says those investigations will resume when staffing levels return.

-Brian Spaulding’s parents now must consider the possibility that one day no one will be assigned to their son’s case.
+Still, Brian Spaulding’s parents now must consider the possibility that one day no one will be assigned to his case.
+Their son, who would be 41 now, was a free spirit whose interests ranged from jiu jitsu to home-brewed beer to heavy metal — although he also was a sustaining member of the local classical radio station.

+Brian’s mother sees a twisted silver lining in the violence on Portland’s streets.

-“I keep thinking that with all of the gun violence that’s going on, they might be able to get a gun that matches the gun that killed Brian,” said Carolyn Spaulding.
+“I keep thinking that with all of the gun violence that’s going on, they might be able to get a gun that matches the gun that killed Brian,” said Carolyn Spaulding, as she clutched a teddy bear made of scraps from his high school graduation quilt.

+That gun violence has also spread outside Portland, to the suburban city of Gresham, Oregon.

+Gresham Police Chief Travis Gullberg has seen 16 officers leave in his 10 months on the job and all of his detectives are handling homicide investigations as gun violence soars.

 But what law enforcement says is a staffing crisis could actually be a case of misdirected resources, said Christy Lopez, co-director of Georgetown Law School’s Center for Innovations in Community Safety.